FasterXML/jackson-databind/README.md

 ## Maven

-Functionality of this package is contained in Java package `com.fasterxml.core.databind`, and can be used using following Maven dependency:
+Functionality of this package is contained in Java package `com.fasterxml.jackson.databind`, and can be used using following Maven dependency:

     <dependency>
       <groupId>com.fasterxml.jackson.core</groupId>